-Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month CFA level 1 study schedule:
+Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month level 1 CFA exam study schedule:

 CFA Exam Study Plan: All Weeks View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.

-CFA Study Plan: Current Week View You will be asked to focus on your current week of studying.
+CFA Exam Study Plan: Current Week View You will be asked to focus on your current week of studying.
 Each week you will find some useful practice tools & compact study materials.
 At the end of the week, your hard work will be evaluated (hit the SUM UP button).